 Everybody knows Bonny Doon Vineyards: it makes strange, playfully-named wines with interesting label art.
 Grahm took a creative approach to the wine, to its its naming, and even the wine label art.
 Which also appeared on t-shirts in the gift shop.

 Boony Doon Vineyard’s best-known wine is “Cigar Volante” — French for “Flying Cigar,” the name given to UFOs spotted in French wine country in the ‘50s.
-Grahm’s red Citroen looked a little like a “flying cigar” — hence the vanity plate “Le Cigare.”
+Grahm’s red Citroen looked a little like a “flying cigar” — hence its vanity license plate ID “LE CIGARE.”
 I don’t have a Cigar Volante t-shirt right now — wore mine out — but here’s the label itself.

-Grahm has always been interested in doing things that others don’t, not making crowd-pleaser wines.
-Twenty years ago Bonny Doon Vineyards got too mainstream and successful for Grahm’s taste, so he sold off his best selling lines to concentrate on more interesting wines: a few months later, the world wine market crashed.
+Grahm’s goal has always been innovative wines; he’s not so interested in being a crowd-pleaser, though sometimes the crowds came anyway.
+Twenty years ago Bonny Doon Vineyards got too mainstream and successful for Grahm’s taste, so he sold off his best selling lines to concentrate on wines that actually interested him: a few months later, the world wine market crashed.
 His timing is good.

 The label (and t-shirt) for this syrah is both funny and outrageous: wine-maker as Renaissance French pornographer, slyly tempting you with wines from within his cloak as if they were naughty French postcards.

-Grahm still lives in Santa Cruz, but sold Bonny Doon Vineyards concentrate on whole new ways of growing wine on new land that he purchased south and east of here.
-Always looking for something newer than new: that’s him.
+Grahm still lives in Santa Cruz, but sold Bonny Doon Vineyards back around 2018 or 2019 to concentrate on whole new ways of growing wine on land that he purchased south and east of here.
+He’s still innovating.

 Click Here if you’d like to see more Bonny Doon Vineyards wine label art.
 It’s pretty special.